What is a dangerous structure

 - roof tiles being blown off in high winds

-Buildings that are simply dilapidated or run down would not necessarily be considered dangerous.
+- Buildings that are simply dilapidated or run down would not necessarily be considered dangerous building sites

-These are places of work, but can sometimes cause concern for local residents.
-However potential dangerous structures (such as scaffolding) on building sites are unlikely to be covered by the Building Act legislation.
-Please do contact us if you are concerned, however jurisdiction is usually with the Health and Safety Executive.
+These are places of work, that can sometimes cause concern for residents.
+However potentially dangerous structures (such as scaffolding and site hoarding) on building sites are unlikely to be covered by the Building Act legislation.
+Please do contact us if you are concerned, however jurisdiction is usually with the Health and Safety Executive and Oxfordshire County Council.